6. Response as an Asset Manager

 For each scenario, the Asset Manager classified the financial impacts of identified risks and opportunities into short-term, medium-term and long-term impacts and examined relative scales of impacts on the Investment Corporation.
 Shown below are medium-term and long-term risks from climate change that have a certain degree of financial impacts.

-Figure 6-6 Financial Impacts in the Scenario Analysis (DOI)
+Financial Impacts in the Scenario Analysis (DOI)

 Cficalassition Risk and Opportunity Factors in Real Estate Management Potential Financial Impacts Category Financial Impacts Countermeasures